 SL.11-12.1 “Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 11-12 topics, texts, and issues, building on others’ ideas and expressing their own clearly and persuasively.”

 Broadly speaking, Brave New World is about the meaning of life.
-Here is an easy question for you: “What is the meaning of life for human beings?”
+Open with an easy question: “What is the meaning of life for human beings?”

-Let us leave the easy warm-up question on the meaning of life and address some of the specific theme subjects found in Brave New World.
-Think about each statement on the anticipation guide and agree, disagree, or qualify (to make a response less absolute; add reservations or conditions).
+Move from the warm-up question on the meaning of life to the specific theme subjects found in Brave New World.
+Students think about each statement on the anticipation guide and agree, disagree, or qualify (to make a response less absolute by adding reservations or conditions).

 Group time:

-- Complete the Brave New World Anticipation Guide on your own.
+- Complete the Brave New World Anticipation Guide individually.

-- Share and discuss your responses in group.
+- Share and discuss responses in small groups.

-- Choose one of your discussions to share with the class.
+- Choose one discussion to share with the class.

 - Which of the discussion prompts is most interesting to you?
 Explain.

 - Which theme subject will you address in your final task for the unit?
-Why did you select this theme subject?
+Why did you select it?